 - 2 tablespoons butter

-- 3/4 cup coarsely Diamond of California Chopped Pecans, toasted
+- 3/4 cup coarsely chopped pecans, toasted

 - In a heavy 1-qt. saucepan, combine sugar, milk and syrup.
 Cook and stir over medium heat until mixture boils.
 Reduce heat to medium-low.
 Cook, uncovered, until a candy thermometer reads 234° (soft-ball stage), stirring occasionally.

 - Remove from the heat.
 Add butter; do not stir.
 Cool, without stirring, to 160°.
 Stir in pecans.
 Beat vigorously with a wooden spoon until mixture just begins to thicken but is still glossy.
 Quickly drop by spoonfuls onto waxed paper.
 Cool.
 Store in an airtight container.
-Yield: about 1 pound.